3lpsy/quickguard/README.md

 ```
 $ podman run --userns=keep-id -v /path/to/wg.conf:/data/wg.conf quickguard -w /data/wg.conf
 ```
-# Automatically Updating Systemd
+## Automatically Updating Systemd
-You can review `quickguardc.sh` and customize it to your needs.
-I wrote this so I can easily convert Wireguard VPN configurations to Netdev configurations for `systemd-network`.
-I would not recommend running this as root.
-However, note that `QUICKGUARD_ARGS` cannot contain spaces.
+While I don't use it anymore, you can review `quickguardc.sh` and customize it to your needs.
+Note that `QUICKGUARD_ARGS` cannot contain spaces.
 So if customizing `--allow-ips`, which is useful for tailscale, you shoud omit the spaces between the ranges.

 # Usage
 ```